IBM/trusted-service-identity/examples/vault-plugin/README.md

 }
 ```

-Load the Vault Server with some sample polices.
+Load some sample policies to Vault.
 Review the policy templates `ti.policy.X.hcl.tpl`
 and the [demo.load-sample-policies.sh](demo.load-sample-policies.sh) script.

 ```sh